ialbert/bio/md/index.md

     # Align the data.
     bio NC_045512 MN996532 --align --end 1000

-that's it. `bio` will do it all for you and prints:
+that's it. `bio` will everything for you and prints:

     ### 1: NC_045512.2 vs MN996532.2 ###